tigeryy87/tigeryy87.github.io/_posts/2023-09-01-Software-Engineer-Intern .md

 Website: The website is successfully operational at - URL: http://revealnews.us-east-1.elasticbeanstalk.com (Link deployment removed: due to Revealnews operation)

 ## Visuals:
-Deployment Architecture:
+Deployment_Architecture:
 ![Deployment](/img/deploy.png)
 ![AWS](/img/aws.png)

-Data Pipeline:
+Data_Pipeline:
 ![Data Pipeline](/img/data.png)

-Presentation to Reveal News:
+Presentation_to_RevealNews:
 ![Presentation](/img/present.JPG)

 ## Results:
-• Led the development and deployment of a Full-Stack web application using Django, ReactJs, Docker, AWS to report OSHA’s Injury Tracking Application statistics for ”Reveal News” - Center for Investigative Reporting
+- Led the development and deployment of a Full-Stack web application using Django, ReactJs, Docker, AWS to report OSHA’s Injury Tracking Application statistics for ”Reveal News” - Center for Investigative Reporting
-• Developed a REST API with Django REST, Docker, bridging ReactJS, JavaScript front-end with PostgreSQL
+- Developed a REST API with Django REST, Docker, bridging ReactJS, JavaScript front-end with PostgreSQL
-• Streamlined and enhanced deployment processes by utilizing AWS CodePipeline and AWS Elastic Beanstalk, integrating Docker image pushes to AWS ECR, created a fully-automatic one-click deployment, reducing deployment time by 60%
+- Streamlined and enhanced deployment processes by utilizing AWS CodePipeline and AWS Elastic Beanstalk, integrating Docker image pushes to AWS ECR, created a fully-automatic one-click deployment, reducing deployment time by 60%
-• Authored Python unit testing to ensure code reliability and stability, achieving over 90% test coverage
+- Authored Python unit testing to ensure code reliability and stability, achieving over 90% test coverage
-• Implemented an improved version of the data preprocessing ETL pipeline, reducing runtime by more than 40%, and built a high-quality SQL database for Injury tracking data containing more than 2 million instances
+- Implemented an improved version of the data preprocessing ETL pipeline, reducing runtime by more than 40%, and built a high-quality SQL database for Injury tracking data containing more than 2 million instances
-• Developed algorithms utilizing machine learning techniques such as feature engineering and NLP to enhance entity resolution and geocoding within the OSHA dataset, and improved data accuracy by more than 60%.
+- Developed algorithms utilizing machine learning techniques such as feature engineering and NLP to enhance entity resolution and geocoding within the OSHA dataset, and improved data accuracy by more than 60%.
-• Utilized PCA scatter plots and CDF graphs for data visualization, aiding in critical dataset cutoff decisions
+- Utilized PCA scatter plots and CDF graphs for data visualization, aiding in critical dataset cutoff decisions

 ## Relevant Links and/or Attachments: